vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/3_ABOUT_THE_COMMENTATOR_JAYARATHA.md

 INTRODUCTION TO THE TANTRĀLOK A

 gives both.
-And in the case of divergent opinions about a thing, particularly if the authority of the Sripurvaśästra was not readily handy on such eso- teric issues as Ekaviravidhāna,' he finally airs the view acceptable to him."
+And in the case of divergent opinions about a thing, particularly if the authority of the Sripurvaśāstra was not readily handy on such eso- teric issues as Ekaviravidhāna,' he finally airs the view acceptable to him."
 In the seventh place, Jaya- ratha brings out the inherent argument of Abhi- navagupta-not only the substance but the form as well.
 Sometimes he builds up on the syllogistic form latent in Abhinavagupta's discussion and pre- sents the whole of it."

 (ii) Discharge of twin editrial obligations